dkollmann/game-gothic1remake/README.md

-# Vortex Extension for Aliens: Dark Descent
+# Vortex Extension for Gothic 1 Remake

-This is an extension for [Vortex](https://www.nexusmods.com/about/vortex/) to add support for Aliens: Dark Descent.
-This is available for the PC on [Steam](https://store.steampowered.com/app/1150440/Aliens_Dark_Descent/) and [Epic](https://store.epicgames.com/de/p/aliens-dark-descent).
+This is an extension for [Vortex](https://www.nexusmods.com/about/vortex/) to add support for Gothic 1 Remake.
+This is available for the PC on [Steam](https://store.steampowered.com/app/1297900/Gothic_1_Remake/) and [GOG](https://www.gog.com/en/game/gothic_1_remake).

 # Features